 Academic Engagement and Cooperation

 Singapore's schools and tertiary institutions are actively engaged with the Middle East, with an increasing variety of programmes and opportunities available for students to obtain a better appreciation and understanding of the region.
-Study trips to the Middle East are organized as part of the National University of Singapore's STEER programme (Study Trips for Engagement and Enrichment) and Singapore Management University's SMU Business Study Mission.
+Study trips to the Middle East are organized as part of the National University of Singapore (NUS)'s STEER programme (Study Trips for Engagement and Enrichment) and Singapore Management University's SMU Business Study Mission.
+NUS has a successful internship programme in Israel under its NUS Overseas Colleges (NOC) initiative which provides postgraduates and undergraduates the opportunity to experience Israel’s unique entrepreneurship culture and dynamic environment of business start-ups.
 Our universities also take in students from Saudi Arabia under the King Abdullah Scholarship Programme.
 Meanwhile, A*STAR, NUS and NTU have been taking in graduate students from Iran under the Singapore International Graduate Award (SINGA) since 2007.
 Programmes at the secondary school level such as the Raffles Institution Middle East Programme (RMEP) also help to generate greater awareness of the Middle East.
 In addition, MFA provides our students opportunities to interact with incoming Middle East delegations and attend cultural events such as the Oman Culture Week and the Arrival of the Jewel of Muscat.

 In recognition of the significant role that the Middle East plays, not only in Singapore but in the rest of the world, NUS set up the Middle East Institute (MEI) in 2007 to promote a deeper understanding of the Middle East in Singapore.
 MFA collaborates with MEI to run the Middle East Eminent Persons Programme (MEEPP), which invites distinguished personalities from the Middle East to Singapore in order to promote understanding and cooperation.